Get insider access

 Stand

-The 'v'-shaped feet are wide-set and support the LG UQ90 well, but you'll need a large table if you aren't planning to wall-mount the TV.
-The feet lift the display about 2.5" above the table, so most soundbars fit underneath it without blocking the screen.
-There's also a variant of this TV, known as the LG UQ91 in Europe, which comes with a curved center-mounted stand instead.
+The 'V'-shaped feet are wide-set and support the TV well, but you need a large table if you aren't planning to wall-mount the TV.
+The feet lift the display about 2.5 inches above the table, so some soundbars won't fit under the screen.
+Different model sizes come with slightly different feet, but the 50, 55, and 65-inch models have the feet you see in the photos.
+There's also a variant of this TV, known as the LG UQ91 in Europe, which comes with a curved center-mounted stand instead of feet.

 Design